Skip to content

 Instead of entering breakouts (which are often liquidity sweeps), wait for the sweep to complete and enter in the reversal direction.

-The pattern: Price sweeps above a high → triggers buy-side liquidity → institutions have filled their sells → price reverses lower.
+The pattern: Price sweeps above a high → triggers the buy-stops sitting there → institutions have filled their sells → price reverses lower.
 Your entry is after the sweep, not during it.

 Understanding "Why"